 For the city dwellers of Delhi, Chandigarh and neighbouring towns in Haryana and Punjab, you are spoilt for choice when it comes to a quick weekend getaway.
 Nature’s bounty along the Himalayan foothills of Himachal Pradesh make for abundant options of exploring.
 Parwanoo is one such surprise package of a place.

 How to reach Parwanoo

 Bordering the Panchkula district of Haryana, Parwanoo is located at 35km from Chandigarh and is easily accessible from Amritsar, Kalka, Pinjore, and Shimla.
 For a more exciting journey, you can take the Kalka-Shimla heritage railroad.
 This is one of the most scenic routes in this region, cutting through the mountains via tunnels, crossing cliffs and around the winding slopes.
 The nearest station, at Taksal, is about 4km away from the town center.
-If there’s a road trip on your mind, the best way to get to Parwanoo is to book a taxi service in Chandigarh.
+If there’s a road trip on your mind, the best way to get to Parwanoo is to book a Delhi to Chandigarh cab.

 Things to do in Parwanoo

 Apart from its economic recognition, being on the Shivalik Range, Parwanoo holds the quintessential Himalayan beauty.
 The landscape remains snow-clad most of the year, which allows you a cooler escape from the sultry city summers.